Foot binding: Variations and prevalence

 Manchu women, as well as Mongol and Chinese women in the Eight Banners, did not bind their feet.
 The most a Manchu woman might do was to wrap the feet tightly to give them a slender appearance.
 The Manchus, wanting to emulate the particular gait that bound feet necessitated, adapted their own form of platform shoes to cause them to walk in a similar swaying manner.
 These Manchu platform shoes were known as "flower bowl" shoes (花盆鞋 (Huāpénxié)) or "horse-hoof" shoes (馬蹄鞋 (Mǎtíxié)); they have a platform generally made of wood 2–6 in in height and fitted to the middle of the sole, or they have a small central tapered pedestal.
-Many Han Chinese in the Inner City of Beijing also did not bind their feet, and it was reported in the mid-1800s that around 50–60% of non-banner women had unbound feet.
+Many Han Chinese in the Inner City of Beijing did not bind their feet either, and it was reported in the mid-1800s that around 50–60% of non-banner women had unbound feet.
+Han immigrant women to the Northeast came under Manchu influence and abandoned foot binding.
 Bound feet nevertheless became a significant differentiating marker between Han women and Manchu or other banner women.

-The Hakka people, however, were unusual among Han Chinese in not practising footbinding at all.
-Most non-Han Chinese people, such as the Manchus, Mongols, and Tibetans, did not bind their feet; however, some non-Han ethnic groups did.
-Footbinding was practised by the Hui Muslims in Gansu Province.
-The Dungan Muslims, descendants of Hui from northwestern China who fled to central Asia, were also seen practising footbinding up to 1948.
-In southern China, in Canton (Guangzhou), 19th century Scottish scholar James Legge noted a mosque that had a placard denouncing footbinding, saying Islam did not allow it since it constituted violating the creation of God.
+The Hakka people were unusual among Han Chinese in not practising foot binding.
+Most non-Han Chinese people, such as the Manchus, Mongols and Tibetans, did not bind their feet.
+Some non-Han ethnic groups did.
+Foot binding was practised by the Hui Muslims in Gansu Province.
+The Dungan Muslims, descendants of Hui from northwestern China who fled to central Asia, were also practising foot binding up to 1948.
+In southern China, in Canton (Guangzhou), 19th-century Scottish scholar James Legge noted a mosque that had a placard denouncing foot binding, saying Islam did not allow it since it constituted violating the creation of God.